 Hiram and John Mahoney (brothers) and their families homesteaded first in Centennial Valley between Spearfish and Deadwood then moved to this homestead south of Alva in 1886.
 They came from Magnolia, Iowa.
 One of the original homestead certificates is displayed in “The Homestead” room and is dated 1904 and signed by President Theodore Roosevelt.
 The story is that after starting their original homestead in South Dakota, the brothers noticed that to find plentiful game animals they were traveling further into the hills to hunt.
 The area that seemed richest in game also had the best vegetation.
 They eventually uprooted and moved to this site where they had done most of their hunting.
 And this, of course, is still a factor as our wildlife numbers and variety are unequaled.
 They brought with them registered Hereford cattle, registered Belgian horses and chickens.
 The original log cabin built here was constructed with Ponderosa pine logs from the adjacent hill from the present home site and skidded down with oxen teams.
 The cabin still exists at ranch headquarters and it is easy to see the ax marks in the roughhewn logs.
 John and his family homesteaded at the neighboring (now Rauth Ranch).
 Hiram and his family had the adjoining ranch 2 miles further up Lame Jones Road.
 Hiram was married first to Belle Tuttle and later to Orah McClendon.
 From these marriages, 7 children were born.
 One of them being Jay Smith Mahoney who ranched here after his Dad (Hiram) passed away in 1920.
 Jay married Lorene Gray and they had 5 children.
 Their oldest son, Gerald Jay Mahoney with his wife Betsy (Owen) Mahoney, continued the ranching tradition until he sold the ranch to his daughter and son-in-law in 2008.
-Beth (Mahoney) and Pat Reilly own the ranch today and share it with their sons Sam, Hunter, Christian and Husdon.
+Beth (Mahoney) Reilly owns the ranch today and shares it with her sons Sam, Hunter, Christian and Hudson.
 Recently Beth’s brother, Vic, returned to the ranch with his family to help Beth out with some of the ranching responsibilities.